 The Right Choices Program (RCP) is the lock-in program developed by the Indiana Health Coverage Programs (IHCP) in accordance with Code of Federal Regulations 42 CFR Sections 455 and 456 and Indiana Administrative Code 405 IAC 1-1-2(c).

 Members are selected for review based on their behavior patterns and utilization practices compared with other members of the same population within each IHCP program.
 Reviews may also be initiated by referral, based on reports of potential overuse or abuse from various sources such as IHCP providers or other agencies.
-After the review process, if it is determined that the member is overusing or abusing services, the member is placed in the RCP, which includes increased care coordination, provider assignment, member education, and interventions.
+After the review process, if it is determined that the member is overusing or abusing services, the member is placed in the RCP, which includes increased care coordination, provider assignment, member education and interventions.
 The member is locked in to a single primary medical provider (PMP) and a single pharmacy.
 If the member requires services from a different provider, such as a specialist, the PMP must submit a referral; otherwise, the services will not be reimbursed.
 (A few services are exempt from this requirement, as noted later on this page, under Billing and Reimbursement.)

-The RCP program is administered, in accordance to the State's policy and procedure guidelines, by the managed care entities (Anthem, CareSource, Managed Health Services [MHS], MDwise, and UnitedHealthcare) for managed care members, and by Gainwell Technologies (formerly DXC Technology) for fee-for-service (Traditional Medicaid) members.
+The RCP program is administered, in accordance to the state's policy and procedure guidelines, by the managed care entities (Anthem, CareSource, Managed Health Services [MHS], MDwise and UnitedHealthcare) for managed care members, and by Acentra Health for fee-for-service (FFS) Traditional Medicaid members.